Introduction¶

 +--------------------------------------+-------------------------+------+------------------------------------+

-At the begin, this disk does not contain any data and is not formatted.
+At first, this disk does not contain any data and is not formatted.
 If this disk will store confidential data, it is recommended to encrypt the volume.
 This operation is detailed in the Disk Encryption chapter.
 Otherwise, connect to your VM, format the volume and mount it:

 Filesystem Size Used Avail Use% Mounted on